Kris-6/Servo-control-with-TM4C123GH6PM/README.md

 3. **Control the Servo:**
    - In the Python script, enter the desired angle when prompted.
    - The angle information is sent to the Stellaris Launchpad via the serial connection.
+#First load the Servo_control.ino file and then run the python script to establish connection
 ### Code Structure

 - `Servo_Control.ino`: Energia code for controlling the servo motor.